 Here you can find all upcoming conferences, seminars and workshops in their chronology.
-If you wish to view the events according to their topics, please visit these links: EU Funding, Law & Taxes, State Aid, Audit, Energy & Environment, R&D and Innovation, IT, Internal Affairs & Security.
+If you wish to view the events according to their topics, please visit these links: EU Funding, Law & Taxes, State Aid, Audit, Energy & Environment, HEI and R&D, Procurement and Development Cooperation.
 The event language for all events will be English.
 Click here for an overview of our German events.

-The European Union (EU) and its Member States are the world’s biggest donors, providing more than half of all development aid worldwide.
-However, in order to cooperate with the EU successfully and to benefit from the external cooperation funds, beneficiaries have to comply with a multitude of accounting regulations for projects financed by the EU.
+Providing more than half of all development aid worldwide, the European Union (EU) and its Member States are the world’s biggest donors.
+In order to successfully cooperate with the EU and to benefit from the external cooperation funds, beneficiaries have to comply with a multitude of accounting regulations for projects financed by the EU.

 Fraud and corruption in the public sector heavily harm the economy, lower investment levels and reduce public finances.
 Anti-fraud and anti-corruption strategies are often not effective enough and damages done to public institutions and their budgets by fraud and corruption can be enormous ranging from financial loss to reduction of organisational performance, reputation, credibility and public confidence.

 2015 is a crucial moment for experts dealing with EU Funds.
 Most Operational Programmes have been published, so that it is time to start new projects and write new project proposals in the current programming period 2014-2020.
 The Commission emphasises an increased use of financial instruments and aims at simplified and more coherent solutions.